SuperOfficeDocs/superoffice-docs/user-guide/en/reports/labels/remove-format.md

 # Remove label formats

-To remove existing label formats:

 1. [!include[How to-goto-reports](../includes/goto-reports.md)]
 2. Select a label report (see [Show report properties][1]).
 3. Click the **Preview** button under the criteria list.
-The label dialog opens.
-4. Select the label format you want to remove and click **Delete**.
+4. In the label dialog, select the label format you want to remove and click **Delete**.
 5. When you are asked if you want to delete the label format, click **Yes**.
 The label format is deleted.
 6. Close the dialog.